-Energy policy that considers all forms of available energy including natural gas, coal, nuclear, hydro, wind, solar and

-- biofuels in order to meet growing demand. - Energy policy that supports energy independence and efficiencies in production and usage, including reasonable expansion of domestic oil and gas exploration. - · Energy policy that would not unduly raise energy costs. - Energy policy that encourages a diversified, sustainable energy supply and surplus. - Upgrades and expansion of our national transmission and distribution infrastructure.
+- Policy that encourages a diversified, sustainable energy supply that is reliable and can be acquired in surplus to protect against disruptions. - Policy that considers all forms of available energy including natural gas, coal, nuclear, hydro, wind, hydrogen, solar, battery, electric and biofuels to meet growing demand. - Policy that supports energy independence and efficiencies in production and usage, including reasonable expansion of domestic oil and gas exploration. - · Policy that would not unduly raise energy costs. - Upgrades and expansion of our national transmission and distribution infrastructure with emphasis on reliability and safety. - Investment in research supporting technologies for renewable energy storage and the commercialization of emerging energy technologies. - Extending and expanding tax credits that support funding for renewable energy projects.